thoughtbot/administrate/docs/customizing_dashboards.md

 **Field::Number**

+`:searchable` - Specify if the attribute should be considered when searching.
+Note that currently number fields are searched like text, which may yield more results than expected.
+Default is `false`.

 `:decimals` - Set the number of decimals to display.
 Defaults to `0`.

 `:prefix` - Prefixes the number with a string.
 Defaults to `""`.